ellabeakimSIO/Midwater_fish_chorus_heatwave/README.md

 - Scripts were cleaned from working analysis code used during manuscript preparation.
 - Some figure layout refinements and panel assembly steps were completed outside these scripts in illustrator.
-- `00_build_climate_timeseries.R` is included for provenance but may not be necessary to rerun the main figure scripts if the analysis-ready climate table is already available from Dryad.
+- `00_build_climate_timeseries.R` is included for provenance but is not necessary to rerun the main figure scripts if the analysis-ready climate table is already available from Dryad.

 ## Contact